 From this you see that blessedness depends upon the act of vision, not upon the act of love—which is a consequence; the measure of their vision lies in merit, produced by grace and then by will to goodness: and this is the progression, step by step.

-The bald affirmation of the primacy of intellect, which will be balanced again (after all the last verse of the poem refers to God as “l’amor che move il sole e l’altre stelle”) is a hallmark of this intellective canto.
+The bald affirmation of the primacy of intellect, which will subsequently be balanced again — after all the final verse of the poem refers to God as “l’amor che move il sole e l’altre stelle” — is a hallmark of this intellective canto: a great attempt to understand how two apparently divergent realities can in fact be one and the same.